Parsa-Rajabi/CPSC-344/docs/project/demo-showcase.md

 Each team member should be prepared to explain the project, demonstrate the prototype, and answer questions.

+For help assigning demo roles, planning backups, and making sure every team member is prepared, see the [Group Work Resources](group-work-resources.md).

 ## Showcase Format

 Each team will run a demo station.